22nd December 2018 - 1st June 2019

 Admission as part of entry.

-Matilda’s accompanying photo book, ‘Somerset: A View From The Hill’, will be out shortly and available from her website.
+Matilda’s accompanying photo book, ‘Somerset: A View From The Hill’, is available from her website.

 Matilda’s photography is diverse and includes fashion and documentary commissions.